| C (continued) |

 including the memorable scene in which the leader of a street gang

-with a small switch-blade knife attempts to mug Dundee - the unflappable
+with a small switch-blade knife attempted to mug Dundee - the unflappable

-and chuckling 'Crocodile' man responds as he pulls out his large
+and chuckling 'Crocodile' man responded as he pulled out his large

 bushwhacker Bowie knife -- "THAT's a knife!", and then

-slashes the tough's jacket; after the gang flees, he says amiably
+slashed the tough's jacket; after the gang fled, he said amiably

 to Sue: "Just kids having fun!"